Blast injury: Secondary injuries

 Secondary injuries are ballistic trauma caused by impacts of flying shrapnels and other objects propelled by the explosion.
 These injuries may affect any part of the body and sometimes result in penetrating trauma with visible bleeding.
 At times the propelled object may become embedded in the body, obstructing the loss of blood to the outside.
 However, there may be extensive blood loss within the body cavities.
 Secondary blast wounds may be lethal and therefore many anti-personnel explosive devices are designed to generate fast-flying fragments.

-Most casualties are caused by secondary injuries as shrapnels generally affect a larger area than the primary blast area, because as debris can easily be propelled for hundreds or even thousands of meters.
+Most casualties are caused by secondary injuries as shrapnels generally affect a larger area than the primary blast area, because debris can easily be propelled for hundreds or even thousands of meters.
 Some explosives, such as nail bombs, are deliberately designed to increase the likelihood of secondary injuries.
 In other instances, the target provides the raw material for the fragments thrown into surrounding, e.g., shattered glass from a blasted-out window or the glass facade of a building.